-All fund-raising activities must be reviewed and approved by your county Extension 4-H agent or county Extension director before the event.
-To begin the review and approval process, complete and send the "Request for 4-H Club Fund Raising Program Approval" application to your county office at least 2 weeks before the event.

-This form should be submitted for approval for any fund raiser that might potentially raise more than \$100. (https://extension.arizona.edu/4h/state-forms) You may hold the fund-raiser only if you receive this approval.
+All fundraising activities must be reviewed and approved by your UArizona Cooperative Extension county 4-H agent or director 2 weeks before the event.
+To begin the review and approval process, complete and submit the "4-H Club/Committee Fundraising Approval form" to your county 4-H office at least 2 weeks before the event. (https://extension.arizona.edu/state-4-h-forms)This form should be submitted for approval for any fundraiser that might potentially raise more than \$100.
+You may hold the fund-raiser only if you receive this approval.
 Within 10 business days after the event, you must submit a report indicating how much was raised.
-County approval is not required for club approved fundraisers expected to make less than \$100.